Dr Harty Cup

-The Dr Harty Cup, officially known as the Munster Colleges Senior A Hurling Championship, is an annual inter-schools hurling competition organised by the Munster Council of the Gaelic Athletic Association (GAA).
-It is the highest inter-schools hurling competition in the province of Munster, and has been contested every year, except on two occasions, since 1918.
-Ardscoil Ris are the centenary Champions winning the title in 2018.
+The Dr. Harty Cup is an annual inter-schools hurling competition organised by the Munster PPS GAA division of the Gaelic Athletic Association (GAA).
+It has been contested every year, except on three occasions, since 1918.
+As the pinnacle of inter-schools hurling competition in the province of Munster, the winning of a Harty Cup medal is viewed by some players as more important than an All-Ireland medal.

-The final, usually held in February, serves as the culmination of a series of games played between October and January.
+The final, usually held in February, serves as the culmination of a round-robin group stage and knockout series of games played between October and February.
 Eligible players must be under the age of 19.

-The Dr Harty Cup is an integral part of the wider All-Ireland Colleges Championship.
+The Dr. Harty Cup is an integral part of the wider All-Ireland PPS Championship.
 The winners and runners-up of the Dr Harty Cup final, like their counterparts in the Connacht and Leinster Championships, advance to the All-Ireland quarter-finals or semi-finals.

-Sixteen teams currently participate in the Dr Harty Cup.
-The championship begins with a round-robin group stage, followed by a knock-out stage for the top eight teams.

-The title has been won at least once by 18 different schools, 12 of which have won the title more than once.
-The all-time record-holders are St Flannan's College, who have won the competition 21 times.
+21 teams currently participate in the Dr Harty Cup.
+The title has been won at least once by 20 different schools, 12 of which have won the title more than once.
+St Flannan's College are the all-time title record-holders at 22 times.

-Cashel CS are the current (2023) champions.
+Thurles CBS are the current champions, having beaten St Flannan's College in the 2025 final.